 Get involved with SRUK in your area, find Support Groups and specialists

 My name is Lucy and I am the local contact for Norfolk.
 I have lived just outside Norwich all my life, and so have most of my family and friends.
 I have had Raynaud's since being a very young child, and a mixed connective tissue disease which first came to light in 1994, when I experienced severe inflammatory arthritis.
-In 2004, I was diagnosed with Limited Systemic Sclerosis, and latterly I have also developed features of Lupus.
+In 2004, I was diagnosed with limited systemic sclerosis, and latterly I have also developed features of lupus.

 I said I would be a support leader because I wanted to provide others with the type of advice and support I was looking for when I was diagnosed.
-As a health professional who has always worked in Rheumatology, I recognise I also have quite a lot of helpful information that would benefit others.
+As a health professional who has always worked in rheumatology, I recognise I also have quite a lot of helpful information that would benefit others.
 Due to my health situation I now work very part-time but I like spending time with friends, drinking tea and eating cake, reading, cuddling my cat and knitting.
 I also have an addiction to home design programmes.

-When I was diagnosed, I wanted further information about the condition, and I looked to the internet to see what charities were available to provide that advice or support, where I found the Scleroderma Society.
-For queries about this Support Group use this form to contact us.
+When I was diagnosed, I wanted further information about the condition, and I looked to the internet to see what charities were available to provide that advice or support, where I found The Scleroderma Society.
+For queries about this support group use this form to contact us.

-I joined both the RSA and The Scleroderma Society at a Scleroderma Family Day at the Royal Free Hospital in the first year after diagnosis, to find out as much as possible about the conditions.
+I joined both the RSA and The Scleroderma Society at a scleroderma family day at the Royal Free Hospital in the first year after diagnosis, to find out as much as possible about the conditions.
 I sell my handmade cards locally to raise funds for research.

-I started the local support group some six years ago, shortly after volunteering as a local contact when I had a phone call from a lady so pleased to have someone to talk to that understood how she was feeling.
+I started the local support group some six years ago, shortly after volunteering as a local contact when I had a phone call from a lady so pleased to have someone to talk to who understood how she was feeling.
 Our present group of six meet up every 2/3 months.
 We are not all living in Bedfordshire, we have one lady from Milton Keynes and another from Welwyn Garden City!
-For queries about this Support Group use this form to contact us.
+For queries about this support group use this form to contact us.

-I was diagnosed with scleroderma in 2013, and had Raynaud's Phenomenon previous to this.
+I was diagnosed with scleroderma in 2013, and had Raynaud's phenomenon previous to this.
 I have diffuse systemic sclerosis and ILD with scl70 antibodies.

 I am looking forward to having our group added to the support group leaders as it will hopefully reach some Scottish members who are looking for some local support and friendship.
-The reason I became a support group leader as I felt there were a few people around my local area looking for some friendship, guidance and support so they don't feel alone with the disease.
+The reason I became a support group leader is that I felt there were a few people around my local area looking for some friendship, guidance and support so they don't feel alone with the disease.
 It's amazing when people realise there is another scleroderma sufferer in their local area, or not too far away.

 I am also a volunteer trainer for a local partnership called LGOWIT.
-I help run Self Management courses for people with long term health conditions as I am a qualified facilitator trainer.
+I help run self management courses for people with long-term health conditions as I am a qualified facilitator trainer.
 This means I feel able to encourage and support someone who contacts me through Scleroderma Support Scotland.
-For queries about this Support Group use this form to contact us.
+For queries about this support group use this form to contact us.

 I was diagnosed with Raynaud's in 1988 and with scleroderma in 1993.
 I belonged to the Raynaud's and Scleroderma Association for many years.
 I have run a number of support groups in the past and wanted to help others learn about the condition and the possible things that may help; sharing issues and learning from others has been a very rewarding experience.
-For queries about this Support Group use this form to contact us.
+For queries about this support group use this form to contact us.